The “XXIII Premio Louis Braille” has been presented Monday, December 3 at the Auditorium Conciliazione (Rome) and conducted by Elisa Isoardi.

 Organized by the Unione Italiana dei Ciechi e degli Ipovendenti, the “Premio Louis Braille” was established 23 years ago, to thank and offer recognition to personalities and institutions that have made their mark in favor of the category.

 The 2018 Edition has been produced by Tiziana Rocca.

-The Event will be shown Thursday, December 27 on Rai 1 tv channel.
+The Event was shown Thursday, December 27 on Rai 1 TV channel.

 The “XXIII Premio Louis Braille” awards were assigned to Andrea Camilleri for his career; to Banca d’Italia for the promotion of jobs for the blind, not relegated to the roles of telephone operators only; to Volontario del Servizio Civile Nazionale for their daily commitment in 2018.

 Many celebrities from the entertainment world and institutions were there: Michele Placido, Peppino Di Capri, Cristiano De André, Biagio Izzo, Paolo Migone, Sarah Jane Morris & Tony Remy, Giovanni Caccamo, Annalisa Minetti, Violante Placido, Paolo Ruffini, Piero Mazzocchetti, Simona Molinari, Miriam Candurro, Annabelle Belmondo, Roberta Morise.